ashish-mj/Mausam/README.md

 # Mausam

-A web application that shows tempature and weather of a particular city.
+A web application that shows temperature and weather of a particular city.

 ## About this repository